Where does the renewable energy come from?

 Can businesses participate?

 Yes.
 Commercial, industrial and agricultural customers are encouraged to sign up.
-Please contact us for details.
+Please visit our Choose Renewable for Business page for details.

 Why does renewable energy cost more?

-Every dollar you invest in renewable energy is used to foster the growth of renewable resources.
+The money you spend on renewable energy is used to foster the growth of renewable resources.
 Most of it is allocated to the development of renewable resources, such as additional solar and wind energy projects.
 The rest is used to build support for renewable energy among customers like you, as well as businesses and organizations in your community.
-Broad support for renewable technologies across our communities and our nation will add up to greater demand, which, in turn will increase the investment made in renewable energy.
+Broad support for renewable technologies across our communities will add up to greater demand, which, in turn will increase the investment made in renewable energy.